jaanga/jaanga.github.io/demo/unlimbited/README.md

 * Chandler Prall's ThreeCSG
 * zz85/Joshua Koo's shape geometry in Three.js

-For the ThreCSG example we created today see: [csg-basic-r1]( http://jaanga.github.io/cookbook-threejs/examples/geometry/constructive-solid-geometry/csg-basic-r1.html )
+For the ThreeCSG example we created today see: [csg-basic-r1]( http://jaanga.github.io/cookbook-threejs/examples/geometry/constructive-solid-geometry/csg-basic-r1.html )

 The ThreeCSG method follows closely the methods that Team UnLimbited currently use with OpenSCAD.
 We plan on building some UnLimbited demoes using ThreeCSG